Varun-Mayilvaganan/FarmCast/README.md

-# FarmCast
+# ProdCast
-Effective price prediction of commodities using the core features such as CPI(Consumer Price Index) and PPI(Producer Price Index)
+Effective price prediction of commodities using the core feature, CPI deflated by US